garetht/absolute_zero_reproduction/README.md

-# Reinforced Self-play Reasoning with Zero Data
+# Absolute Zero: Reinforced Self-play Reasoning with Zero Data

 This is a reproduction of the method of reinforcement learning (self-play with task-relative REINFORCE++) used in the paper [Absolute Zero: Reinforced Self-play Reasoning with Zero Data](https://arxiv.org/abs/2505.03335?context=cs.LG).
 Our setup differs in that instead of generating Python programs as the paper does, we instead adapt the setup to the prime inversion problem.